FrancesCoronel/personal-website-v3/drafts/2019-06-02-being-a-unicorn.md

 This brings me to my past.
 How exactly DID I get to that stage or even this one?

 I am the eldest daughter of Francisco & Rosa Coronel.
 My parents both immigrated to the states from Peru in their early 20's and came here to study.
-They both studied math at some point and always instilled the importance of education to my siblings and I. But growing up in Virginia, there were not many Peruvian let alone Latinx people.
+They both studied math at some point and always instilled the importance of education to my siblings and I. We were your typical middle class family chasing the American dream.

+But growing up in Virginia, there were not many Peruvian let alone Latinx people.
 At times, I felt like an anomaly because of this.
 The self likes to fit and see itself replicated - to belong.
 This confirms its existence, importance and power in society.

 But looking back, I am grateful I was usually the only Latina in class.
 If I grew up in a place in California where there is an abundance of people like me, perhaps I would have felt less compelled to seek out the perspectives of those who reminded me of myself - the other outsiders most Americans had limited perspective into.